sercankulcu/sercankulcu.github.io/_fun/kill-bill-revisited.md

    - memory
 ---

-The second time I watched *Kill Bill*, I paid less attention to the revenge.
+The second time I watched *Kill Bill*, I paid much less attention to who was going to die.

-I watched the filmmaking.
+I watched the movie changing its clothes.

-That changed the film completely.

-The first time, the list drives everything.

-Names.

-Targets.

-Progress.

-The second time, I noticed how often Quentin Tarantino changes the language of the movie itself.

 Color becomes black and white.
 Live action becomes animation.

-A western suddenly becomes a martial-arts film.

-Music seems to belong to another movie and somehow fits perfectly.

-The film behaves as though cinema history is a box of parts that can be opened and recombined.

-That should feel artificial.

-Instead, the artificiality becomes the point.

-*Kill Bill* never asks us to forget that we are watching a movie.

-It seems delighted by the fact.

-That made me think about style.

-Style is often treated as decoration.

-First you have content.

-Then you decide how to present it.

-The film refuses that separation.

-The presentation changes what the revenge means.

-A realistic version of the same violence would be almost unbearable.

-Here violence becomes choreography, color, rhythm, genre memory.

-We are not simply watching what happens.

-We are watching how cinema has taught us to recognize what happens.

-The Bride herself also felt different on a second viewing.

-The first time, I saw determination.

-The second time, I noticed how much identity is being reconstructed.

-She wakes into a life that has been taken from her.

-Her body has been violated.

-Her future was interrupted.

-Other people decided the story was over.

-The revenge is therefore not only punishment.

-It is authorship.

-She starts deciding what the next chapter will be.

-That does not make every choice morally good.

-But it explains the force.

-There is something powerful about a character refusing the ending assigned to her.

-The film is full of borrowed genres, but the central character does not feel borrowed.

-She moves through these cinematic worlds with a very direct purpose.

-Perhaps that is why the excess works.

-The form is unstable.

-Her objective is not.

-I also noticed how funny the film is.

-That was easier to miss the first time because the violence dominates memory.

-Humor keeps appearing beside brutality.

-This creates distance.

-The film gives the audience permission to enjoy something that would be horrifying under realistic rules.

-That permission is interesting.

-Cinema constantly negotiates what we are allowed to enjoy.

-Music changes violence.

-Editing changes violence.

-Genre changes violence.

-Context can turn the same physical act into horror, comedy, tragedy, or spectacle.

-That is a reminder that images do not carry meaning alone.

-Form tells us how to feel.

-When the film ended the second time, I remembered fewer individual kills.

-I remembered transitions.

-Colors.

-Music.

-The shape of scenes.

-That is probably the strongest argument for its style.

-You could summarize the plot quickly.

-You cannot summarize the experience without describing how it looks and sounds.

-Some films tell stories.

-Others make you remember the machinery of cinema while the story is happening.

-*Kill Bill* does both.
+A western walks into a martial-arts film.
+Music arrives from somewhere that ought not to fit and fits anyway.
+Quentin Tarantino treats cinema history less like a museum than a crowded cupboard whose contents may be combined for the pleasure of seeing what happens.

+On first viewing, I followed the list.

+On second viewing, I followed the grammar.

+That change began because I watched the film with a friend who had studied photography.
+He kept noticing things I had treated as invisible: the temperature of a light, the shape of a frame, the way yellow carried across a scene.
+I became irritated with him for talking, then discovered that I was seeing a different film.

+Style is often described as decoration, something added after the real content has been decided.

+*Kill Bill* makes that distinction impossible.

+A realistic version of the same violence would be difficult to watch.
+Here violence becomes choreography, color, rhythm and quotation.
+The filmmaking does not merely present the story; it tells us what category of experience the violence belongs to from moment to moment.

+Cinema is always doing this, even when it pretends not to.

+Music can make an act triumphant or horrifying.
+Editing can turn the same gesture into comedy or threat.
+A close-up can transform an object into destiny.
+There is no neutral camera patiently delivering content.

+The Bride also changed for me on a second viewing.
+The first time I saw determination.
+Later I noticed reconstruction.

+She wakes into a life other people have decided is finished.
+Her body has been violated, her future interrupted, her identity reduced to what was done to her.
+Revenge becomes not only punishment but authorship: she takes control of what happens next.

+This does not make every act morally admirable.

+It makes the energy understandable.

+There is power in a character refusing the ending assigned to her.

+I also noticed how often the film is funny, something memory had largely removed because the violence is easier to summarize.
+Humor creates distance.
+We are permitted to enjoy spectacle that would become unbearable under realistic rules.

+That permission interests me more than the body count.

+What are audiences allowed to enjoy, and what formal signals grant the permission?

+The second viewing left me remembering transitions, colors and music more than individual deaths.
+That is probably the strongest defense of the film's excess.

+Its plot can be summarized quickly.

+Its experience cannot.

+Some films disappear into their stories.

+*Kill Bill* keeps reminding you that somebody is behind the camera, delighted by what a camera can do.